jonathas/pbc-organizer/README.md

 ## Configuration

-Download this sourcecode, enter its directory via the terminal and run:
+Download this source code, enter its directory via the terminal and run:

 ```bash
 yarn